 An alteration assessment was conducted on all functional flow components at LOI 2.
-It was determined that only dry-season baseflow is altered.
+It was determined that only dry-season baseflow was altered.
 Current summer baseflow magnitudes were found to be substantially lower (5-7 cfs) than the ecological flow criteria (22-23 cfs) (Table A.9).
-It was further determined that the difference between current conditions and the criteria is the result of stream widening and sparse vegetation (caused by historic logging activity), such that higher flows are needed to maintain desired temperatures.
-The impacts of upstream diversions are also impacting streamflow in the dry season by depleting dry-season baseflows.
+It was further determined that the difference between current conditions and the criteria was the result of stream widening and sparse vegetation (caused by historic logging activity), such that higher flows are needed to maintain desired temperatures.
+The impacts of upstream diversions were also impacting streamflow in the dry season by depleting dry season baseflows.

 Table A.9.
 Results of alteration assessment for LOI 2.
 All components were found to be likely unaltered except the dry-season baseflow.
-Note: The natural range of functional flows for dry-season baseflow magnitude at LOI 2 is estimated to be 7-15 cfs.
+Note: The natural range of functional flows for dryseason baseflow magnitude at LOI 2 was estimated to be 7-15 cfs.

-Flow Flow Metric Ecological Flow Current Alteration Likely Source of Component Criteria Conditions Status Alteration Dry-season baseflow Dry-season baseflow 22-23 cfs (determined in Step 7) 5 - 7 cfs likely altered stream widening creates need for higher baseflow;

-upstream diversions reduce flow magnitude Dry-se timing • June 10 - July 15 indeterminate uncertain source of alteration Dry-se duration 125-185- days likely unaltered not applicable
+Flow Component Flow Metric Ecological Flow Criteria Current Conditions Alteration Status Likely Source of Alteration Dry-season baseflow 22-23 cfs (determined in Step 7) 5 - 7 cfs likely altered stream widening creates need for higher baseflow; upstream diversions reduce flow magnitude Dry-season timing June 20 (June 5 - July 7) June 10 - July 15 indeterminate uncertain source of alteration Dry-season baseflow Dry-season duration 151 (121 - 183) days 125 - 185 days likely unaltered not applicable